 Flower Color: Green, Mahogany-pink, and Fluorescent-orange

 Phragmipedium orchid flourishes naturally in boggy conditions in South America.
 They need humid conditions and bright light.
-The heaviest flowering season arrives in spring, but some species can bloom year-round.
-It features mahogany-pink to green and fluorescent orange flowers.
-Most cultivars reach a height of 3-4 feet.
+Spring’s heaviest flowering season arrives, but some species can bloom year-round.

 Botanical Name: Psychopsis spp

-Also known as butterfly orchids, Psychopsis are easy to grow orchids, producing attractive flowers with showy green and mottled, burgundy foliage.
+Also known as butterfly orchids, Psychopsis are easy-to-grow orchids, producing attractive flowers with showy green and mottled, burgundy foliage.
 This genus includes only five species that can survive well in different temperatures.
-During the summer season, grow these orchids in moderate light and avoid heat.

 Botanical Name: Vanda spp

 Native to tropical Asia, the heat-loving Vanda genus has 80 species that produce long-lasting, fragrant flowers.
 These plants survive well in highly humid and bright conditions.